-If you are located in the EEA and we have not been able to satisfactorily resolve your question or complaint regarding our privacy practices, you may raise your concern to the attention of your data protection authorities (“DPAs”).
-The DPAs will establish a panel to investigate and resolve complaints brought under the Privacy Shield and UserVoice will cooperate with this panel.
-Furthermore, UserVoice will comply with the advice given by data protection authorities and take necessary steps to remediate any non-compliance with the Privacy Shield Principles.
+If you are located in the EEA or Switzerland and we have not been able to satisfactorily resolve your question or complaint regarding our privacy practices, you may raise your concern to the attention of your data protection authorities (“DPAs”).
+The DPAs will establish a panel to investigate and resolve complaints brought under the Data Privacy Framework and UserVoice will cooperate with this panel.
+Furthermore, UserVoice will comply with the advice given by data protection authorities and take necessary steps to remediate any non-compliance with the Data Privacy Framework Principles.

 Investigatory and enforcement powers of the FTC

 UserVoice is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
-UserVoice also is committed to cooperating with EEA data protection authorities.
+UserVoice also is committed to cooperating with EEA and Swiss data protection authorities.

-If you are located in the EEA and have exhausted all other means to resolve your concern regarding a potential violation of UserVoice’s obligations under the Privacy Shield Principles, you may seek resolution via binding arbitration.
-For additional information about the arbitration process please visit the Privacy Shield website.
+If you are located in the EEA or Switzerland and have exhausted all other means to resolve your concern regarding a potential violation of UserVoice’s obligations under the Data Privacy Framework Principles, you may seek resolution via binding arbitration.
+For additional information about the arbitration process please visit the Data Privacy Framework website.

 Requirement to disclose